Campus Engagement Operations Plan

 Student organizations Fair

-The OSEI via the SGA will offer an in-person Student Organizations Fair and work with student organizations in assisting with opportunities to recruit new members.
-Concrete details and sign-up for the Fair will be communicated through the SGA Clubs and Organization Vice President.
+The OSEI via the SGA will offer a virtual Student Organizations Fair and work with student organizations in assisting with opportunities to recruit new members.

 New engagement platform

-The OSEI will be introducing a new student organization engagement platform called Presence in the fall.
+The OSEI introduced a new student organization engagement platform called Presence this fall.
 This platform is designed to help student organizations with recruitment, advertising, and all parts of the management of their organizations including budget management, event registration, and organization rosters, program planning, and so much more.

 Recognized SGA organizations who submitted budgets for the 20-21 fiscal year will be able to access them in early September.
 With most communication accomplished virtually, please direct questions or requests to Dan Falkovich, Vice President for Finance at email@example.com or Susan Rocco at 860.768.4775 or firstname.lastname@example.org.